Characteristics of Steel Wire Rods

 |Tab 1 Quality, end-uses, and important characteristics of wire rods|

 |Chain quality||Electric welded chain||Butt welding properties and uniform internal soundness|

 |Cold finishing quality||Cold drawn wires||Surface quality|

-|Cold heading quality||Cold heading, cold forging, cold extrusion products||Internal soundness, good surface quality, may require thermal treatments|
+|Cold heading quality||Cold heading, cold forging, cold extrusion products||Internal soundness, good surface quality, can require thermal treatments|

 |Concrete reinforcement||Non-deformed rods for reinforcing concrete (plain rounds or ribbed)||Chemical composition and online heat treatment important since they affect mechanical properties|

-|Fine wire||Insect screen, weaving wire, florist wire etc.||wire rods must be suitable for drawing into wire sizes as low as 0.9 mm without intermediate annealing, internal quality is important|
+|Fine wire||Insect screen, weaving wire, florist wire etc.||Wire rods are to be suitable for drawing into wire sizes as low as 0.9 mm without intermediate annealing, internal quality is important|

-|High carbon and medium carbon||wire rope and strand, tire bead, upholstery spring, mechanical spring, screens, ACSR core, pre-stressed concrete strand, pipe wrap wire||Needs thermal treatment, It is not intended to be used for piano wire or valve spring wire|
+|High carbon and medium carbon||Wire rope and strand, tyre bead, upholstery spring, mechanical spring, screens, ACSR core, pre-stressed concrete strand, pipe wrap wire||Needs thermal treatment, it is not intended to be used for piano wire or valve spring wire|

 |Industrial (standard quality)||Nail, garment hangers, mesh for concrete reinforcement, fencing, barbed wires etc.||Can be drawn a limited number of times before requiring thermal treatment|